What You Need To Know About California’s Unruh Act

 Building a Strategy for Unruh Act Compliance

-If your business operates in California, you have a responsibility to follow the Unruh Act — and even if you don’t operate in the state, you need an accessible website to comply with the ADA.
+If your business operates in California, you have a responsibility to follow the Unruh Act — and even if you don’t sell products or services to California consumers, you still need an accessible website to comply with the ADA.

 Ready to test your website for accessibility?